newsai/Weather-Chatbot-1/data/nlu.md

 - what's the weather today?
 - how's the weather?
 - Are there any meteorological changes that I need to be aware of?

+## intent:search_rain
+- will it rain today
+- do I need umbrella today
+- is it humid outside
+- I think it will rain
+-

 ## intent:insult
 - unhappy